By Shanon Roberts, on 12 May 2021

 Being a guest on other podcasts within your niche or complementary industries is an excellent way to market your podcast and set up future guests of your own.
 Podcasters are always on the lookout for guests to help create new content for their audiences.
 On the iTunes podcast listing page, you can search for podcasts that you think might be a good match.
 Then it’s about being proactive and connecting with those podcasters and asking if they’d have you on as a guest.
 If all goes well you might just have your next guest lined up too!

 Ask People to Subscribe

 The more subscribers you have, the more visible you’ll be in directories and the more enticing you’ll be to new subscribers (social proof is a strong motivator).
 Your ranking on Apple Podcasts is directly related to your number of subscribers.
 You can ask people to subscribe through email, social posts, and on your podcast itself.

 Create a Podcast Landing Page

 Direct all your podcast marketing traffic to a landing page that hosts your episodes.
 Facebook ads can work particularly well for attracting interested listeners.
 With Google Analytics you can then analyze and track all user interactions and traffic sources.
 Based on this data, you can modify your marketing efforts to focus on what works.

-Podcasting is well on it’s way towards being a primary marketing strategy.
-People enjoy long form, unscripted content and deeper insights into things they are interested in and care about.
+Podcasting is well on its way toward being a primary marketing strategy.
+People enjoy long-form, unscripted content and deeper insights into things they are interested in and care about.
 Creating a podcast can propel your brand forward as an industry authority and help create more trust among your target audience.
 Try applying these tips to promote your podcast and reap the rewards of one of the most exciting content types around.